Human papillomavirus (HPV)

 Diagnosis of abnormal cells and genital warts

-Your doctor will examine you, and if the warts are internal, a colposcopy may be recommended.
+Your doctor will examine you, and if the genital warts are internal, a colposcopy may be recommended.
 Genital warts are pretty classic in their appearance and are easy to diagnose.

 Any wart that bleeds, looks unusual, develops into a sore or ulcer, or remains after treatment will need to be removed surgically and checked for cancer.
 Syphilis can also cause genital warts, so a blood test will often be taken for syphilis.